enermaps/enermaps/cm/example_multiply/README.md

 ## Inputs

-To make the CM work, we need thres inputs:
+To make the CM work, we need three inputs:
 * the raster we want to studied,
 * the areas we want to studied,
-* the multiplication facotr.
+* the multiplication factor.

 ### Raster
 To select the raster, we can use the selection tool on the top left of the page.